Author: Manja Präkels

 When they started to pass around glasses, Mutsch sat at the table looking pale.
 The men cheered.
 Toasting with the farmers, Father drank to brotherhood.

-From Manja Präkels, Als ich mit Hitler Schnapskirschen aß (When I ate Schnapps Cherries with Hitler).
+Excerpted from Manja Präkels, Als ich mit Hitler Schnapskirschen aß (When I ate Schnapps Cherries with Hitler).
 Verbrecher Verlag, 2019.